 What is Digital Literacy?

-Digital Literacy is the ability to use technology to find, evaluate, create, and share information.
+Digital Literacy is the ability to find and use information and technology.
 You can improve this skill with instruction and practice.

-Computers, cell phones, and the internet are an important part of our lives.
+Computers, cell phones, and the internet are important parts of our lives.
 We need to know how to use them.

 Get Technology Help

-PAR’s Volunteer Computer Lab and Technology coaches can help you with many basic technology skills, such as how to:
+Volunteers in the PAR Computer Lab can help you with many basic technology skills, such as how to: